 Having a wrist injury prevents people from doing simple tasks, such as taking care of personal hygiene, getting dressed, driving, and typing.
-Therefore, when a person suffers from damage to this part of their body, it significantly hinders his or her independence, and their ability to work.
+Therefore, when a person suffers from damage to this part of their body, it significantly hinders their independence and ability to work.

 This is known as “trigger finger” or stenosing tenosynovitis.
 There are three types of surgery to correct trigger finger, and they all require only local anesthesia.
 The patient is also likely to be able to return home that same day.

-5. Tendonitis surgery.
 Tendons are soft tissues that connect muscles to bones.
 When they become inflamed, they become prone to injury.
 This condition is called tendinitis and is often the result of rheumatoid arthritis.
-Other times, the inflammation results in De Quervain’s Tenosynovitis, which is inflammation of tendons around your thumb and the side of the wrist, due to repetitive motions.
-Common symptoms include a dull ache, tenderness and swelling of the wrist.
+Other times, the inflammation results in De Quervain’s tenosynovitis, which is inflammation of tendons around your thumb and the side of the wrist, due to repetitive motions.
+Common symptoms include a dull ache, tenderness, and swelling of the wrist.
 If conservative treatment doesn’t work, scar tissue can be removed through tendonitis surgery, to remove the pressure on the injured tendons.

 Although these cysts can be drained, doing so doesn’t prevent them from becoming filled with fluid again.
 It is therefore more practical to remove them.
 The good news is that it’s usually an outpatient procedure and rarely requires general anesthesia.

-8. Wrist arthroscopy.
 Arthroscopic surgery involves making a small incision and inserting a camera attached to the surgeon’s instruments.
-The images are projected on a screen and your doctor uses the small instruments to correct the problem.
+The images are projected on a screen and your doctor uses small instruments to correct the problem.
 This is a good option for ligament tears, synovitis, and fractures.

 Request an Appointment at The Orthopedic Clinic Today